-When a patent application disparages a prior art technique, feature, aspect or apparatus, the court may assume that there is a disclaimer of the disparaged subject matter and may then narrow the scope of the claims to exclude the disparaged subject matter if and when the patent application matures into a patent.
+When a patent application disparages a prior art technique, feature, aspect, or apparatus, the court may assume that there is a disclaimer of the disparaged subject matter and may then narrow the scope of the claims to exclude the disparaged subject matter if and when the patent application matures into a patent.
 In Ultimate Pointer LLC v.
 Nintendo Co.
 Ltd. (Fed.
 Cir.
 3/1/16), the court construed the claim phrase “handheld device” (i.e., handheld pointing device), which on its face would appear to include both direct and indirect handheld pointing to device, to exclude indirect pointing devices because the patent application was drafted to repeatedly disparage indirect pointing devices.

 Other ways of introducing disparaging comments about prior art

 Instead of disparaging the prior art in the patent application, the patent application should be drafted to focus on the benefits of the present invention.
 There is little or no need to highlight the deficiencies of the prior art through the patent application.
-The disparaging information can be presented to the patent examiner through other means after filing of the patent application.
-Also, these other ways may have less potential impact on claim scope.
-For example, the disparaging information could be contained in a response to an office action, submitted in an information disclosure statement and/or presented to the examiner during an examiner’s interview.
+The disparaging information can be presented to the patent examiner through other means after filing the patent application.
+Also, these other ways may have a less potential impact on claim scope.
+For example, the disparaging information could be contained in a response to an office action, submitted in an information disclosure statement, and/or presented to the examiner during an examiner’s interview.
 These means of presenting information to the examiner allow the inventor to present the information through attorney argument and without a declaration by the inventor.